Assistant Professor Dr. Dmitri Bershadskyy

-I am a methodologically versatile economist working on topics of digitalization and environmental economics and striving for fruitful interdisciplinary research between economics and various fields of engineering.
+I work as Assistant Professor at the WU Vienna at the institute for Digital Ecosystems.
+I am a methodologically versatile economist working on topics of digital and natural ecosystems and striving for fruitful interdisciplinary research between economics and various fields of engineering.
 My scientific credo is: "Theory and Empirics are just two sides of the same coin.
 It is our task to demonstrate this."

 Laboratory and Online Experiments, Surveys, Structural Literature Review, Software Engineering